 Useful data are also provided to the state through water conservation plans and reports on implementation progress required of certain entities in Texas.
 An entity’s water conservation plan identifies strategies for reducing the consumption of water, reducing water loss, and increasing water reuse and contains best management practices which, if implemented, can help an entity reach their goals.
-In 52015201552015, the most common activities from 447 submitted annual reports included meter replacement, leak repair, and customer education programs.
+In 20172017, the most common activities from submitted annual reports include.
 The data compiled from the past five years of annual water conservation reports are shown in tables 1 and 2.